appium/appium-xcuitest-driver/docs/preparation/prov-profile-full-manual.md

     ![Xcode provisioning fail](./assets/images/xcode-facebook-fail.png)

-* Change the "Bundle Identifier" from `com.facebook.WebDriverAgentRunner` to something that Xcode will accept.
-You can also do this in the "Build Settings" tab:
+* Change the _Bundle Identifier_ from `com.facebook.WebDriverAgentRunner` to something that Xcode
+  will accept.
+You can also do this in the _Build Settings_ tab:

     ![Xcode bundle id](./assets/images/xcode-bundle-id.png)